dulingo

 • Lack of Trust: They may demonstrate a lack of trust in their team members’ abilities and judgment, leading to a culture of mistrust within the team.

-• Failure to Provide Autonomy: Team members may not be given the opportunity to make their own decisions or exercise their creativity.
+• Failure to Provide Autonomy: Team members may not be allowed to make their own decisions or exercise their creativity.
 Micromanagers tend to dictate the process step-by-step.

 Also Read: How to Deal with Negative People at Workplace